EDPA — Evidence-Driven Proportional Allocation

 Pre-defined buckets (e.g., 60% Dev, 20% Arch, 20% QA).
 Hours are split fixedly by role, regardless of actual contribution.
 Simple, but inaccurate.

 Evidence-Driven Proportional Allocation.
-Hours are derived automatically from GitHub delivery evidence (commits, PRs, reviews).
+Hours are derived automatically from local git evidence (commits, yaml edits, status transitions, in-flight Story activity); GitHub Projects + Actions are an optional add-on.
 Mathematical guarantee: Σ = Capacity.

 Manual timesheets